Nexsen Pruet announces 2019 Julian Nexsen Pro Bono Lawyer of the Year Award recipient

-David Garrett, an employment and immigration attorney based in Raleigh, North Carolina, has earned the first-ever Julian Nexsen Pro Bono Lawyer of the Year Award for his outstanding dedication to pro bono efforts.
-Named for Julian Nexsen, this award was established to honor Mr. Nexsen’s commitment to legal excellence and public service through pro bono works.
+Margaret Shea Burnham, a commercial real estate attorney based in Greensboro, North Carolina, has earned the 2019 Julian Nexsen Pro Bono Lawyer of the Year Award for her outstanding dedication to pro bono efforts.
+Named for Julian Nexsen, this award was established to honor Mr. Nexsen’s commitment to legal excellence and public service through pro bono.

 Pro bono work is a fundamental part of Nexsen Pruet’s firm culture, just as Mr. Nexsen intended.

 Margaret Shea Burnham is a member in Nexsen Pruet's Greensboro, North Carolina office, where she concentrates her practice on commercial real estate transactions and litigation.
 She is a Board Certified Specialist in Real Property Law: Business, Commercial and Industrial Transactions by the North Carolina State Bar.

 Margaret is a recipient of the James E. Cross, Jr. Leadership Award from the North Carolina State Bar Board of Legal Specialization, an award given to a certified specialist who has taken an active leadership role in his or her practice area.
 Margaret is a leader in her community as well, having dedicated her time not only to the Guilford County Teen Court but also an interfaith retreat center.
 During the 15 year development of the St. Francis Springs Prayer Center she volunteered to assist with real estate matters and later took a position on the Board of Directors.